 Juglans hindsii

-California's figured walnut — the wildest figure in the walnut family.
-Graft unions between English walnut and Hinds' rootstock produce violet, gold and marbled patterns no other walnut can match.
+California's figured walnut, and the wildest figure in the walnut family.
+Graft unions between English walnut and Hinds rootstock produce violet, gold and marbled patterns no other walnut can match.

 Tree